AhmedKhater00/Global-Health-Insights-Analysis-Causes-of-Death-Excel-Interactive-Dashboard-Part-2-/README.md

 ### Visualizations
 - Multiple interactive visualizations were created in Excel to illustrate key insights, focusing on clarity and engagement.

+## Reports:
+Reports were created to effectively communicate the insights and finding from the data analysis.

 ## Conclusion
 This project has provided significant insights into global health trends, particularly the rise of cardiovascular diseases.
 The integration of Excel as a data analysis tool has demonstrated the power of spreadsheets in deriving meaningful insights.
 The interactive dashboard enhances user experience and understanding of the data, making it a valuable resource for public health policy discussions.